-The California Culinary Academy's Le Cordon Bleu program in Pasadena required a culinary externship to provide students with real, hands-on experience.
+The California Culinary Academy's Le Cordon Bleu program in Pasadena required its students to complete a culinary externship.
 Schwartz chose to serve his in Miami, where he met with his old high school friend Zalmi Duchman.
 It was she who had the idea of taking the famous Zone Diet premise a step beyond traditional practice.

 At the time, Zone at Home meals for South Florida residents were shipped frozen from the New York headquarters.
 Duchman hoped to open a Zone Diet menu and delivery service to provide freshly prepared food to Miami's health conscious clientele, and Schwartz wanted to help.

 Together, Schwartz, Duchman, and another high school friend started Zone at Home, a company that today serves complete daily meals to more than 200 regular clients.
 "I am the executive chef, and even though I am cooking diet food, I learned the foundations at culinary school that help me make great food healthy," Schwartz says.